idekerlab/nest_vnn/README.md

 # Train a new  model
-To train a new model using a custom data set, first make sure that you have a proper virtual environment set up.
-Also make sure that you have all the required files to run the training scripts:
+To train a new model using a custom data set, first, make sure you have a proper virtual environment set up.
+Also, make sure that you have all the required files to run the training scripts:

 1. Cell feature files: